Voyage of the Brooklyn Saints: The Gold Rush and its consequences

 Funding the second leg of the Brooklyn pioneers' migration was made possible by the discovery of gold in the California foothills.
 On January 24, 1848, three months after receiving word that Brigham Young and the overland immigrants were not coming, gold was discovered in the American River near Sutter's sawmill at Coloma.
 Some of the Mormon Battalion veterans (commonly referred to as "battalion boys") had been building a water powered sawmill there when James Marshall spotted gold in the tailrace under construction.
 Only "a loosely held secret," word passed among Mormons and others about what to look for.
 In early March, Battalion veterans Sidney Willis, Wilford Hudson, and Levi Fifield located an even richer find twelve miles down river at Mormon Island.
 Samuel Brannan got word through his trading post at Sutter's Fort.
 He informed the Brooklyn settlers in San Francisco, urging them to go at once to the mines.
 About 150 Mormons staked claims alongside the "battalion boys" on that high yield deposit.
 Long before the rest of "the world rushed in," Brooklyn pioneers and other Mormon settlers already in California carried out placer mining at Salmon Falls, Murderer's Bar, south along the Cosumnes River, and at other rich sites.

 As a newspaper owner and shrewd businessman, Samuel Brannan publicized the richness of the finds to spur the Gold Rush that quickly transformed Northern California.
 Brannan's publicity stunt, shouting, "Gold!
 Gold!
 Gold from the American River!" nearly emptied San Francisco of its inhabitants.
 Businesses closed for want of customers or hired help.
 Initial reports of the ready availability of extensive mineral wealth were not believed, even by California's Military Governor Richard Barnes Mason, until he and his lieutenant, William Tecumseh Sherman, visited the mining districts in person.
 They observed hundreds of miners successfully working claims along the river banks.
 At Mormon Island, Brooklyn's William Glover selected nuggets and flake specimens for the famous "Gold Tea Caddy" sent to Washington, D.C., by Col. Mason.
 The tin was filled with 230 ounces of gold for the Adjutant General to convince President Polk of the reality and extent of the gold discoveries.
 After Polk's endorsement in his address to the nation, the gold tea caddy was put on display for the general public, sparking widespread "gold fever."
 San Francisco business owners urged Brannan to create a special edition of his newspaper, The California Star, to promote California's virtues and mineral wealth back east.
-Brannan prepared 2,000 copies, sending ten men, six of them Mormon Battalion veterans, across the Sierras, along with the first east bound mail.
+Brannan prepared 2,000 copies, sending ten men, six of them Mormon Battalion veterans, across the Sierras, along with the first eastbound mail.